CoffmanTaylor/Map-Application/README.md

 - Store(`key`, `value`)
 - Clear(`key`)

-The next version should also support an non-idempotent update command.
+The next version should also support a non-idempotent update command.
 Useful for testing.
 But the current version does not have it and I'm not allowed to add it until im done writing the READMEs.